 Goals are broad, visionary statements intended to provide direction, focus, and motivation for decision-making and resource allocation.
 They are further broken down by objectives which are more manageable milestones to achieve the overall goal.
-They also provide measurable items

-2021 Comprehensive Plan Parks and Recreation Goal: To provide accessible and attractive parks and diverse recreational opportunities. which can be utilized to assess how well the Town has moved to realize the goals.
+They also provide measurable items which can be utilized to assess how well the Town has moved to realize the goals.
 This plan will evaluate these goals and objectives throughout the existing conditions analysis and conclude with specific strategies and actions to be accomplished within the planning period to achieve these goals.